unsaltedkale/Visual-Novel-Elena/README.md

 ⭐ Over 4+ endings!
 ⭐ So!
 Much!
 Text!
 ⭐ A fast-forward key if you don't like the text!
-⭐ Hidden lore!!
-(That will be unhidden as you read)
+⭐ Not-so-hidden lore!!
-⭐ A fast-forward key if you don't like to read!
+⭐ A fast-forward key if you don't like the lore!
 ⭐ Decisions that kind of matter!
 ⭐ Decisions that *absolutely* do not matter!
 🌟 And a true ending if you discover all other endings...